 Condor's adventures, however, continued as he became a commander in the New Special Space Patrol.
 His position as cover star ended with Lion #283 (20th July 1957), with World War II pilot Paddy Payne superceding him the next issue.
 Despite this loss of star status, Condor enjoyed an unbroken run of new adventures in Lion until 4th April 1964, his final new strip being Captain Condor in Shipwreck.

 After a short gap he returned for a brief run of text stories, and in 1965 to 1966, then again in 1968 to 1969 Lion reprinted some of his early adventures.
-Slightly overlapping the first of these runs, he also enjoyed a brief reprint run in Look and Learn between 19th February and 30th April 1966, renamed as interplanetary investigator Rip Solar.
+Slightly overlapping the first of these runs, he also enjoyed a brief reprint run in Ranger, then in Look and Learn between 19th February and 30th April 1966, renamed as interplanetary investigator Rip Solar.

 He was also reprinted in two Lion Picture Library issues, enjoyed new adventures in Lion Summer Special 1971 and 1980, and a reprint appearance in Starlord Annual 1980.

 Any Additions/Corrections?
 Please let me know.

 All images and characters depicted on this site are copyright their respective holders, and are used for informational purposes only.
 No infringement is intended and copyrights remain at source.